TacticalHorizons/Aetherlink/README.md

 4. Executes any detected commands
 5. Reprompts the model if commands produced results

 All visible to you, but invisible to the end user.
+(Still visible if verbose mode is enabled!)

 ---